Dated: 31 Jul, 2023

 Of the other warbands similar strange antics were experienced, with one force becoming besieged in a ruined citadel for several moths and suffering terrible casualties.
 We will not tell of these adventures here but instead focus on the more important Warband led by the Prince himself.

 The first tale that comes from this group is also confusingly recorded in the memories of those of the Prince’s bodyguard who were present.
 It pertains to his host passing through the eaves of the ancient and magical Greywood.
-There are several accounts of the weeks spent in this fey woodland and no two match completely with other in the facts and nature of the creatures and events experienced therein.
+There are several accounts of the weeks spent in this fey woodland and no two match completely with any other in the facts and nature of the creatures and events experienced therein.
 They do, broadly fall into two camps, however, which we will record here.

 Both camps pertain to the Queen of the Greywood, a magical creature of ancient legend, thought to be a fiction or myth of the fey until Prince Morev and his loyal bodyguards happened to encroach on her realm.
 The first version tells of how the travellers found themselves in a glade one evening bedecked with colourful lanterns and tables loaded with food and wine to satisfy the most slovenly glutton.
 Obviously cautious, the knight were welcomed by the Queen herself, magnificent but ancient in rivers of silver and white silks melding with her long locks and illuminated by a glorious smile, framed in lines as old as the forest itself.
 At last convinced of her generosity, Prince Morev and his warriors relaxed and partook of the delights of the magical feyland for several weeks, without hurt nor hazard.
 When the time came they left good friends and with many promises of continuing loyalty then and after the war.